Text by Kirsi Niinimäki, Camilla Groth & Pirjo Kääriäinen

-New Silk is a 4 year material research project conducted at Aalto University aiming to produce new types of silk-like materials in the context of synthetic biology.
+New Silk is a 4-year material research project conducted at Aalto University aiming to produce new silk-like materials in synthetic biology.
 The project is inspired by how spiders produce their cobweb – a material with properties surpassing existing synthetic materials.
-The New Silk project combines the knowledge of production of silk proteins with skills in polymer processing and the creative perspective of designers.
+The New Silk project combines the knowledge of the production of silk proteins with skills in polymer processing and the creative perspective of designers.
 The aim is to open a new interdisciplinary research path and to lay the foundation for this type of materials design, to be able to envision materials of the far future.
 The design research component in New Silk aims to construct new knowledge through an experimental approach during early-stage fundamental materials research.
 This text focuses on moments where people from different disciplines collaborate in an experimental workshop setting.

 New relationships with materials